-The parcours begins at the intersection of Hwy 175 and Highway 29, the moderately big highway paralleling the southern shore of Clear Lake, and rides on 175 to the tiny mountain town of Cobb, where it turns around.
+Begin at the intersection of Hwy 175 and Highway 29, the moderately big highway paralleling the southern shore of Clear Lake, and ride 175 to the tiny mountain town of Cobb, where you turn around and ride back.
 Hwy 175 is the main route from Middletown to Clear Lake, so it’s not car-free, but the traffic is light (even on weekends) and the wide two-lane road offers plenty of passing room.
 And the payoff for riding on a “highway” is the road surface is glassy throughout.
 The scenery is first-rate, starting in vineyards and deciduous oaks (particularly colorful in the fall) and climbing to lush Coast Range conifers near the top.
 The road contour is pleasantly varied, so you never do the same sort of riding for more than about 50 yards, and there are some stretches of very sweet descending on the return.
 You gain 2430 ft in 11 miles, according to Mapmyride, but in fact the climbing feels much easier than the numbers suggest—I did the 11-mile ascent in exactly one hour without working.

 The only work on the route is the 7% hill 9 miles in, about one mile up to an obvious summit and 1.2 miles down to Cobb.
 Skip it if you don’t want to do any work at all—the climb out of Cobb on the return is noticeable and not particularly fun.
 But riding to Cobb is worth the effort, because it allows you to visit Mountain High Coffee and Books, on your R just before you intersect with Bottle Rock Rd. in a little strip mall (easy to overlook), a delightful coffee/bakery/sandwich/breakfast eatery and book store which makes for a perfect mid-ride pit stop.

 In 2015 the Valley Fire burned tens of thousands of acres south of Clear Lake.
 The fire burned on three sides of Cobb, but the town and our stretch of Hwy.
 175 were largely undamaged.
-You’ll see major damage to the forest and several destroyed houses along the road in the last two miles before entering Cobb.
-Middletown, the town south of Cobb on 175, was destroyed, and the stretch of 175 from Cobb to Middletown goes through the heart of the devastation, if you’re interested in such things.
+You’ll see major damage to the forest and several destroyed houses along the road in the last two miles before entering Cobb (see photo at end of post).
+The stretch of 175 from Cobb to Middletown goes through the heart of the devastation, if you’re interested in such things.